bgrasmo/note-to-self/javascript-basics.md

 // multiply
 let d = 10 * 2; // 20
 ```
-If the variables already contains a value, they can be added to or subtracted from like this:
+If the variables already contains a value, they can be added to or subtracted from like this (it's like Perl all over again):
 ```javascript
 // Increment a by 1
 a = a + 1;